 Some dogs jump fences, but most actually climb them, using some part of the fence to push off from.
 A dog may also dig under the fence, chew through the fence, learn to open a gate or use any combination of these methods to get out of the yard.
 Knowing how your dog gets out will help you to modify your yard.
 However, until you know why your dog wants to escape, and you can decrease his motivation for doing so, you won't be able to successfully resolve the problem.

 - For climbing/jumping dogs: Add an extension to your fence that tilts in toward the yard.
 The extension doesn't necessarily need to make the fence much higher, as long as it tilts inward at about a 45-degree angle.

 - For digging dogs: Bury chicken wire at the base of your fence (with the sharp edges rolled inward), place large rocks at the base, or lay chain-link fencing on the ground.

-- Never punish your dog after he's already out of the yard.
-Dogs associate punishment with what they're doing at the time they're punished.
-Punishing your dog after the fact won't eliminate the escaping behavior, but will only make him afraid to come to you.
+- Never punish your dog after he is already out of the yard.
+Dogs associate punishment with what they are doing at the time they are punished.
+Punishing your dog after the fact will not eliminate the escaping behavior, but will only make him afraid to come to you.

 - Never punish your dog if the escaping is a fear-related problem or is due to separation anxiety.
 Punishing fear-motivated behaviors will only make your dog more afraid, and thus make the problem worse.

 - Chaining your dog should only be used as a last resort, and then only as a temporary measure until a more permanent solution can be found.
-Chaining your dog doesn't give him sufficient opportunity for exercise and can be dangerous if done improperly.
+Chaining your dog does not give him sufficient opportunity for exercise and can be dangerous if done improperly.
 Read more on keeping your dog confined to your property.